There comes a time when you are looking for avenues to stay motivated, even for things you love doing.

-The word here is ‘zeal’ and that was missing since the beginning of August.
-I could not put words and form sentences for extended periods of time.
+The word here is ‘zeal,’ and that was missing since the beginning of August.
+I could not put words and form sentences for extended periods.

 What could I have done?

-During this struggle, I came across a course called ‘Connect using Mindful Storytelling’ early November.
+During this struggle, I came across a course called ‘Connect using Mindful Storytelling’ in early November.

 Will the course provide me with a solution to get over the wall?
 I certainly hoped so when I enrolled.

 The words ‘mindful’ and ‘storytelling’ had a profound effect on my thinking.
 I took some time off from my daily chores and had a conversation with myself.